-As part of their study students will undertake work placement in an organisation.
+As part of the course, you will undertake a work placement in an organisation.

-The Business 4 programme will lead to a variety of office-related jobs such as receptionist, office junior, administrator, records officer or data processor.
+By completing the Business 4 programme will be ready to work in office-related jobs such as a receptionist, office junior, administrator, records officer or data processor.

 Candidates can gain entry to this programme by meeting one of the following criteria: